 cents for 4 minutes of shower time.
 Quarters will be available at

 the Ranger stations.

-- Lake Morena County Park: Due to the low water levels at Lake Morena County Park, the boat ramp will be closed to launch personal watercraft until further notice.
-Fishing float tubes, canoes, and kayaks are still allowed, but swimming and direct body-water contact is not.
+- Lake Morena County Park: Due to the low water levels at Lake Morena County Park, the boat ramp will be closed to personal watercraft launches until further notice.
+Fishing float tubes, canoes and kayaks are still allowed, but swimming and direct body-water contact is not.
 Motorized boats at the lake's marina can be rented for daily fishing and water activities.
 Please call the Lake Morena Park office for further information at (619) 579-4101.

 - Oak Tree Protection: Oak trees through out the County are threatened by an insect called the Gold Spotted Oak Borer (GSOB).
 Efforts are ongoing in the fight against this destructive pest.
 County Parks staff consistently monitor the health of our trees and work to minimize the damage caused by the GSOB through a number of means.
 For more information about the GSOB and our efforts to control it, visit our Oak Tree Protection webpage.